weaviate/weaviate/gsi/README.md

 ## Replication

-High-availability configuration and support like replication are not yet available.
+High-availability configuration like replication are not yet available.

 ## Recovery